achtman-lab/GrapeTree/README.md

 1	China	1984
 ...
 ```
-Each row presents a different strain and each column presents a metadata category.
-The first row is required and describes the labels of the categories.
-A category labeled as "ID" is used to correlate metadata with profiles.
-The first column will be used if there is no "ID" column.
+The first row is required and describes the labels of the columns.
+If a column labeled with "ID" presents, it will be used to correlate metadata with profiles, otherwise the first column will be used.

 ## outputs
 #### tree